Interac e-Transfer for Business

 - Are the fees for contactless the same as for Chip and PIN payments?

 What is the payment limit for Interac Debit contactless payments?

-Transaction limits are set at $100 per transaction.
+Transaction limits are set at up to $250 per transaction.
 There is also added protection of a cumulative contactless limit set by individual banks or credit unions.
 A cumulative limit is the maximum contactless spend limit that can be done by an individual Interac debit card before the user is promoted to reset the limit with a Chip and PIN transaction.
 This confirms that you are the authorized cardholder.

 - What are my obligations in regards to Interac Debit contactless payments when it comes to fraud?